 Operable window coverings give you the flexibility to choose whether to keep your window coverings open or closed for privacy, and to maximize natural light, take advantage of heat from the sun in the winter, and reduce heat gain in the summer.
 Options include shades, blinds, screens, awnings, draperies or curtains, and shutters.

-Operation of Window Coverings
+Operation of Window Attachments and Tips

 If it’s winter and likely to be sunny, open the window coverings in the morning to allow the sun to heat your home through the day—especially those that receive direct sunlight.